codecov/opentelem-ruby/README.md

 This package allows Ruby projects to leverage Codecov's [Impact Analysis](https://docs.codecov.com/docs/impact-analysis) feature.

-More information about Runtime Insights can be found [in Codecov's public documentation]([https://docs.codecov.com/docs/runtime-insights](https://docs.codecov.com/docs/impact-analysis)).
+More information about Impact Analysis can be found [in Codecov's public documentation](https://docs.codecov.com/docs/impact-analysis).

 For details on how to get started, please see our [Quickstart guide](https://docs.codecov.com/docs/impact-analysis-quickstart-ruby).
 You can also fork our [example repository](https://github.com/codecov/impact-analysis-example-ruby) to try it out for yourself first.